rachel@rachelshepherdllc.com

 and Mental Wellness Coach

-With a B.A. in Psychology and Religious Studies from Hendrix College and an M.A. in Pastoral Care and Counseling from Garrett-Evangelical Theological Seminary, my journey has been shaped by a passion for bridging faith communities with accessible, holistic mental healthcare.
-I’ve served in both church and mental health settings, facing challenges around identity, purpose, and belonging, yet consistently praised for my resilience, detail-orientation, and compassion.
+I hold a B.A. in Psychology and Religious Studies from Hendrix College and an M.A. in Pastoral Care and Counseling from Garrett-Evangelical Theological Seminary.
+My professional background spans both ministry and mental health settings, where I’ve consistently been recognized for my resilience, attention to detail, and capacity to walk with others through complex identity and purpose work.

 Frequently Asked Questions